 I’ll suggest seven steps to help you and your partner deal with the challenge.
 But first here are two key ideas to keep in mind as you consider all these steps:

 - Appeal to the part of your partner that really wants to do the right thing.
 That’s at the core of the compulsive personality, however skewed it might have become.
 Their rules were originally meant to protect people, but they’ve put the cart before the horse.
-Once they recognize that nurturing their relationship is also a “right thing” to do they can channel their energy into the project.
+Once they recognize that nurturing their relationship is also the “right thing” to do, they can channel their energy into the project.
 This appeals to those with compulsive personality, and can help them move to the healthier end of the spectrum.

 - Still, you’ll need to sort out what is and is not within your control.
 In very severe cases of OCPD there may be little you can do to help them change other than urge them to get professional help.
 And you should not tolerate abuse of any sort.
 But in all cases you’ll need to focus on what you can do to improve not only your relationship, but also your own life, rather than waiting for your partner to change.
 As we’ll see below, this can actually help your partner change.

 Compulsives don’t always communicate well.
 They’re often too busy to bother saying what they feel, and their behavior implies that they feel indifferent or critical.
-Worse, since they’ve spent much of their live “doing” rather than feeling, they may know little about what they feel.
+Worse, since they’ve spent much of their life “doing” rather than feeling, they may know little about what they feel.
 None of this means they don’t care; it means that they’re consumed with getting things done—ironically, maybe even getting things done for you.

 None of this justifies bad behavior, but don’t assume that they don’t care or that they can read your mind.
 If you do, it will make matters worse.
 You can break this cycle by starting with curiosity: “Do you know how that makes me feel?
 Did you mean to make me feel bad?”